Czino/inputs-outputs-functions/Sambucus ebulus - Dwarf elder.md

 ---
 aliases: Dwarf elder, Dwarf elderberry
 ---
-Dwarf elder (_Sambucus ebulus_) is a perennial herb related to elderberry, found across [[Mediterranean]] Europe.
+Dwarf elder (_Sambucus ebulus_) is a perennial herb related to elderberry, found across [[Mediterranean]] [[Europe]].
 Unlike its shrub relatives it dies back to the ground each winter.
 The leaves and stems are poisonous; the cooked fruit is used sparingly as a flavoring.

 ## Inputs
 - [[Hardiness zone 4]][^1]